jlsfernandez/O365-Starter-Intranet/README.md

 Set-Location "<your_installation_folder>\PnP\O365 Starter Intranet"

-$Script = ".\Deploy.ps1"
+$Script = ".\Deploy-Solution.ps1"
 & $Script -SiteUrl $SiteUrl -UserName $UserName -Password $Password

 ```
-- Use the "-Prod" switch for the `Deploy-Solution.ps1` script to use a production bundled version of the code.
+- Use the "`-Prod`" switch for the `Deploy-Solution.ps1` script to use a production bundled version of the code.

 ----------